ku-leuven-msec/secure-software-and-hacking-assignment/README.md

     For some scenarios, however, it may contain one or two small tweaks, so be sure to **check your assumptions** whenever you start on a new scenario!
     For scenario 4 and 5, you also get a server binary compiled with address sanitizer (ASAN).
     - `server.h` is the header file of the server application.
-    This contains only the function declarations together with some small comments.
+    This contains all declarations with some small comments.
     - the `server_data` directory.
-    This contains all data files used by the server application: `home.html` and `data.txt`.
+    This contains all data files used by the server application: `home.html`, `data.txt`, and the stats program.
     You can assume these files are always present when the server launches.